grab/engineering-blog/_posts/2020-08-24-data-gateway.md

 1. Parse incoming SQL statements to get requested schemas, tables, and fields.
 2. Manage user Access Control List (ACL) to limit users' data access by checking against the SQL parsing results.
 3. Manage users' cluster access.
-4. Redirect users' traffic to the authorized clusters.
+4. Redirect users' traffic to the authorised clusters.
 5. Show meaningful error messages to users whenever the query is rejected or exceptions from clusters are encountered.

 ## Anatomy of DataGateway